Diving in Arinaga

 (the El Cabrón Marine Reserve)

-The scuba diving in Arinaga is rated as some of the best in Gran Canaria for several reasons.
-First you have the amazing variety of marine species, with everything from nudibranch and seahorse up to angel shark and rays.
-Then there is the underwater scenery, with cliffs and arches and underwater canyons.
+The scuba diving around Arinaga is highly rated, as you can visit many of the top rated dive sites in Gran Canaria, and take part in activities from the beginner up to expert level.
+First you can see the amazing variety of marine species, with everything from nudibranch and seahorse up to angel shark and rays.
+Then you can explore the underwater scenery, and swim along walls, cliffs and through arches and underwater canyons.

-There are more caves to explore here than at any other dive site, and as the sand is limestone rather than volcanic, there is a much better light and better apparent visibility.
-Finally the diverse habits of sand, sea-grass, walls, rocky slopes, bare rock, gravel all attract different species and a large variety of colourful sponges and algae.
+Then there are caves to explore here - more caves and caverns than at any other dive site, and as the sand is limestone rather than volcanic, there is a much better light and better apparent visibility.
+Finally the diverse habits of sand, sea-grass, walls, coast, rocky slopes, bare rock, gravel all attract different species and a large variety of colourful sponges and algae.
 Colour, variety, texture, intrigue ..
 Arinaga has all of these.

-Here's a brief taste of what you can expect to find in Arinaga as we take a quick look at our most popular dive sites in the Marine Reserve.
+Here's a brief taste of what you can expect to find in Arinaga as we take a quick look at our most popular scuba diving routes in this special diving area.

 - The Hole in the Wall dive route -Arches caves and shoals

 - The Table Top - many routes from one entrance

 - Punta de la Sal - deep dive down to the corals